ycm-core/YouCompleteMe/README.md

 systems.
 Compiling with `clang` the binary will use the correct default header search paths but compiling with `libclang.so` (which YCM uses) does not.

-Mac OS X is normally affected, but there's a workaround in YCM for that specific OS.
+macOS is normally affected, but there's a workaround in YCM for that specific OS.
 If you're not running that OS but still have the same problem, continue reading.